Agents

 # Routes to the escalation agent

-The condition can be synchronous or async.
+The condition can be sync or async.
 For LLM-based classification, pass an async function that calls a classifier model.

 LoopAgent

-Repeat a single agent until a condition is met or max_iterations is exhausted:
+Repeat a single agent until a stop condition is met or max_iterations runs out:

 from sagewai import UniversalAgent, LoopAgent